 Don’t raise prices after the transaction is complete.

-“Post-transaction price manipulation and excessive shipping fees: Any attempt to increase the sale price of an product after a transaction has been completed is prohibited.
+“Post-transaction price manipulation and excessive shipping fees: Any attempt to increase the sale price of a product after a transaction has been completed is prohibited.
 Additionally, sellers cannot set excessive order fulfillment and shipping costs.”

 Don’t create duplicate listings with the intent to trick buyers.

 “Matching product offerings inaccurately: When you list a product for sale using an existing product detail page, the product being offered must be listed on a product detail page that accurately describes the product in all respects, including (but not limited to) the following attributes: manufacturer, edition, binding, version, format, or player compatibility.
-Sellers may not match their item to a detail page with a different ISBN, UPC, EAN, or other external identifier.
-Sellers may not match their item to a detail page with a different ISBN, UPC, EAN, or other external identifier.
+Sellers may not match their item to a detail page with a different ISBN, UPC, EAN, or another external identifier.
+Sellers may not match their item to a detail page with a different ISBN, UPC, EAN, or another external identifier.

-- Exception: Club editions of audio CDs and rental editions of DVD or Blu-ray discs should be listed against the detail page for the standard edition of the CD, DVD, or Blu-ray, even if the UPCs of the two editions are different, if the following criteria are met:
+- Exception: Club editions of audio CDs and rental editions of DVD or Blu-ray discs should be listed against the detail page for the standard edition of the CD, DVD, or Blu-ray, even if the UPCs of the two editions are different if the following criteria are met:

 - The content on both editions is identical; and

 - A page with the UPC for the club or rental edition does not already exist in our catalog.
 Use the listing comments to indicate that the product is a club edition.
 The format of the products (CD, DVD, Blu-ray) must be identical.